Jump to the content

 Negative consequences of exploitative child labor:

-- A third of the working children do not attend school.
+• 31 percent of working children between the ages of five and 14 do not attend school.
 If you don't learn anything, you have little chance of better paid work and will have to get through as a day laborer and unskilled workforce.
 This is how exploitial child labor holds girls and boys and their families in poverty.

 Especially in the illegal economy, individuals or groups are rich: billion -dollar sales are made every year with children's prostitution and child pornography.
 Children dig in Congo to Coltan, the business is controlled by Warlords, the regulation of mining prevents the regulation.
 The international IT industry benefits because Coltan is used to manufacture laptops and cell phones.